Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_madscientist_is_monster                 0       // Whether the mad scientist should be treated as a member of the monster team (rather than the independent team) ttt_madscientist_device_time                4       // The amount of time (in seconds) the mad scientist's device takes to use ttt_madscientist_respawn_enable             0       // Whether the mad scientist should respawn as a zombie when they are killed

+// Shadow
+ttt_shadow_start_timer                      30      // How much time (in seconds) the shadow has to find their target at the start of the round ttt_shadow_buffer_timer                     7       // How much time (in seconds) the shadow can stay of their target's radius without dying ttt_shadow_alive_radius                     8       // The radius (in meters) from the living target that the shadow has to stay within ttt_shadow_dead_radius                      3       // The radius (in meters) from the death target that the shadow has to stay within

 // ----------------------------------------